skov11/modular-discord-bot/docs/VERIFICATION_PLUGIN.md

 A comprehensive user verification system for Discord servers with configurable screenshot requirements, admin approval workflows, and automated moderation.

+> **Note**: This verification plugin was originally forked from [discord-verification-bot](https://github.com/Zachdidit/discord-verification-bot) and has been extensively enhanced and integrated into the modular framework.

 ## Features

 - **Flexible Screenshot Requirements**: Support for 0, 1, or 2 screenshots based on configuration